Stephens & Co. Reiterates Castle Biosciences (CSTL) Overweight Recommendation

 Wasatch Advisors holds 3,223K shares representing 12.08% ownership of the company.
 In it's prior filing, the firm reported owning 3,345K shares, representing a decrease of 3.79%.
 The firm decreased its portfolio allocation in CSTL by 15.76% over the last quarter.

 WAMCX - Wasatch Ultra Growth Fund Investor Class shares holds 1,206K shares representing 4.52% ownership of the company.
-In it's prior filing, the firm reported owning 1,219K shares, representing a decrease of 1.07%.
-The firm decreased its portfolio allocation in CSTL by 6.64% over the last quarter.
+No change in the last quarter.

 Granahan Investment Management holds 1,044K shares representing 3.91% ownership of the company.
 In it's prior filing, the firm reported owning 762K shares, representing an increase of 27.01%.
 The firm increased its portfolio allocation in CSTL by 15.81% over the last quarter.